LemonTea387/9men_morris/BUILDING.md

 Note that the `docker build` command is needed to be ran again if you make changes to the code and wish to see it reflected.
 The first time running the commands will take a while, but after that, running the commands should be faster as most things like the Linux VM and installed packages and libraries would be cached.

-# Building Documentation
-We use [Doxygen](https://www.doxygen.nl/index.html) for our documentation.
-To use it, `cd` into the docs directory, run `doxygen Doxyfile`, and in the `docs/html` directory there should be an `index.html` file you can open in your preferred web browser.